 1. Tune-Up Your Wheels

 Before you start driving across state lines, you need to make sure your vehicle is in good working order.
-Nothing will ruin a road trip faster than car troubles.
+Nothing will ruin a summer road trip faster than car troubles.
 Make sure your ride is as ready for the trip as you are.

 With an online calendar, you can schedule oil changes, tire rotations, and any other repairs you might need to ensure a smooth ride.
 You don’t want to worry about those things at the side of the road in the middle of nowhere.